Mission San Luis Rey

 Agapito Court

-Just to the left of Agapito Court is the Sacred Garden, a private garden for the people who live at the mission.
+Just to the left of Agapito Court is the Sacred Garden, a private garden for the people who lived at the mission.

 Carriage Arch